IBM/staticroute-operator/README.md

 ## Runtime customizations of operator

  * Routing table: By default static route controller uses #254 table to configure static routes.
 The table number is configurable by giving a valid number between 0 and 254 as `TARGET_TABLE` environment variable.
 Changing the target table on a running operator is not supported.
 You have to properly terminate all the existing static routes by deleting the custom resources before restarting the operator with the new config.
  * Protect subnets: Static route operator allows to set any subnet as routing destination.
 In some cases users can break the entire network by mistake.
-To protect some of the subnets you can use a comma separated list in `PROTECTED_SUBNETS` environment variable.
+To protect some of the subnets you can set environment variables starting with `PROTECTED_SUBNET_` string (ie. PROTECTED_SUBNET_CALICO, PROTECTED_SUBNET_NODE etc.).
 The operator will ignore custom route if the subnets (in the custom resource and the protected list) are overlapping each other.

 # Development